Johnny-Wish/characters-recognition/README.md

 ### Update on Jan 10, 2019

 I have been trying to implement the model in TensorFlow, the API of which is a mess.
 Check out the `feature/tf` branch for more details.
 Now, I am rethinking about my choice of framework and implementing models using PyTorch instead.

+### Update on Jan 12, 2019

+With a custom architected AlexNet model, the latest classification accuracy on 62-label dataset has improved to over 80%, F-score unknown.